 Two Emergency Air Men (T.E.A.M.) is a new concept for rapid rope access aerial emergency response.
-When such air men have a job to do on the exterior of super highrise building, they have to get there ASAP.
+When such air men have a job to do on the exterior of super high-rise building, they must get there ASAP.
 From the experience of Ivan Kristoff on the world’s tallest tower and building in 2003, it was concluded that a two-men working unit is the most efficient way of conducting high risk rope access at extreme heights.
-It is a way for small rescue team go get quick and respond in a rapid deployment from a helicopter.
+It is a way for a small rescue team to respond in a rapid deployment from a helicopter.

-For aerial operations the team consist of a pilot and a rope rescuer.
+For aerial operations the team consists of a pilot and a rope rescuer.
 For high-rise rope access work the team consist of rope access technician and a professional fireman.

 Up there, especially in confined space as in the case with the Antenna Mast (on top of the CN Tower), there is no room for too many people dangling on ropes and doing a job that only one can do.
-Therefore, the most dangerous job would be done by the the leader of the T.E.A.M.
-(T.E.A.M.-Leader), and his partner would be concerned for the extra safety aspects and back up.
-The T.E.A.M.-Partner is also responsible for assistance and other operations supporting the leader and rescue mission.
-Every TEAM consist of two indispensable and multi discipline specialties of highrise emergency and rope rescue.
-Depending on the crisis situation, emergency call and priority of provisions of rescue , the team decides, who will be the T.E.A.M.
+Therefore, the most dangerous job would be done by the leader of the T.E.A.M.
+Leader, and his partner would be concerned about the extra safety aspects and back-up.
+The T.E.A.M.
+Partner is also responsible for assistance and other operations supporting the leader and rescue mission.
+Every TEAM consists of two indispensable and multi discipline specialties of high-rise emergency and rope rescue.
+Depending on the crisis, emergency call and priority of provisions of rescue, the team decides who will be the T.E.A.M.
 Leader.

 This concept was first tried out in 1997 when Kristoff hired a Toronto based helicopter company to do a series of training sessions and world records for rappelling and ascending on a rope by an EUROCOPTER twin engine helicopter.
 Later, the City of Toronto hired Ivan Kristoff to showcase his concept in six different ways.